With the app template already copied, we will now create a new theme block. Follow the instructions below to create the new theme block.

 react-app-template

-) in your code editor. - In the
+) in the code editor. - In the

 react

 folder, create a new TypeScript file with the name of the desired React component.
-According to our example, we would haveHelloWorld.tsx
+Following our example, we would haveHelloWorld.tsx

-Be sure to check out the React solution and Developing custom storefront components documentation to better understand how components work.
+Read the React documentation and Developing custom storefront components documentation to better understand how React components work.

 store